inno-se/the-guide/README.md

 ## Work item hierarchy

-We use the following hierarchy of work items that are represented via issues of different types and pull requests [^1].
+We use the following hierarchy of work items that are represented via issues of different types and pull requests [^WorkItemHierarchy].

 ```mermaid
 graph LR